SCORCHER

 The Scorcher may have attended a later auction for the sale of the Scorpion's costume and name in Marvel Knights Spider-Man#12.

-Despite his intentions to reform after the events of Secret War, Scorcher has been active as a member of the Hood's villain army.
+Despite his intentions to reform after the events of Secret War, Scorcher later joined the Hood's villain army.
 It's worth noting that he didn't appear with that group until S.H.I.E.L.D. was dissolved and H.A.M.M.E.R. was formed in it's stead, so it's possible he allowed himself to get involved with the group in lieu of other options.

 It's hard to tell how a lot of the Scorcher's recent history falls time-wise, but presumably his appearances in Dark Reign: The Hood precede his in Dark Reign: Mister Negative given the damage incurred to his original armor.